GNFAC Avalanche Forecast for Mon Apr 29, 2024

-Good morning, this is Ian Hoyer with a spring weather and snowpack update on Friday, April 19th.
-The Gallatin National Forest Avalanche Center has stopped issuing daily avalanche forecasts for the season.
-We will issue weather and snowpack updates throughout April on Monday and Friday mornings.
-This information does not apply to operating ski areas.
+Good morning.
+This is Alex Marienthal with a spring weather and snowpack update on Monday, April 29th.
+The Gallatin National Forest Avalanche Center has stopped issuing daily avalanche forecasts, and this is our final weather and snowpack update for the season.
+Any observations we receive we will continue to share on our website.

 Mountain Weather